SimonJMurphy/smurfmeister.github.com/README.markdown

 SimonJMurphy
 ============

-This repository contains the source for my personal site at <simonmurphy.info>.
+This repository contains the source for my personal site at [simonmurphy.info](simonmurphy.info).

 License
 =======